sunkadshreyas/KVStore/README.md

 Implemented the Raft consensus algorithm including Leader Election, Log Replication and Compaction Implemented a Key Value Service which uses the above Raft Layer to achieve Fault tolerance.

-Currently, this is Work In Progress, you can refer to MIT Labs solution for raft implementation [link](https://github.com/sunkadshreyas/6.824)
+Currently, this is Work In Progress, you can refer to my MIT Labs solution for real time up to date Raft implementation [link](https://github.com/sunkadshreyas/6.824)

 # Things to Do